intel/open-ecosystem-ref-code/Optimized Fraud Detection/README.md

     Feature V5 Outliers for Fraud Cases: 13
     V5 outliers:[-4.4292409026773525, -4.54813961123235, -4.082717450164329, -5.0642982754017325, -5.191529500732111, -4.0694218066414125, -4.886395884145655, -4.677233439377554, -4.451157410726059, -4.54813961123235, -4.9370625194319615, -4.196673160286453, -4.54813961123235]

+Now you can remove those outliers.
+Remember to do this process only once, because each time you do it you’ll uncover new outliers and reduce the dataset.

+Next, take a look at those values.
+You’ll need to iterate through all the features to remove  extreme outliers in each one.

 ```python
 # Let's remove the outliers